 At 9:01 am, PSA 182 received clearance from Lindbergh Tower to land.
 Immediately following this, the crew continued to speculate on the location of the Cessna.

 CAPT.
 MCFERON: Oh yeah, before we turned downwind, I saw him at about one o’clock, probably behind us now.-excerpt from PSA Flight 182 CVR

-In preparation for landing, the crew begins lowering the landing gear.
-Something outside catches First Officer Fox’s attention, as he’s heard saying “There’s one underneath.
+To prepare for the landing, the crew begins lowering the landing gear.
+Something outside catches First Officer Fox’s attention, as he’s heard saying, “There’s one underneath.
 I was looking at that inbound there.”

 Eight seconds later, the cockpit voice recorder (CVR) picked up the sounds of a collision.
 At 9:01 and 47 seconds, the right wing of PSA 182 struck the Cessna, swatting it out of the sky.
-The debris of the small aircraft plummeted to the ground, the fuselage coming to rest on 32nd Street.
-Both Kazy and Boswell are killed.
+The debris of the small aircraft plummeted to the ground, the fuselage coming to rest on 32nd Street, killing both Kazy and Boswell.
 Steve Howell, a cameraman with San Diego’s channel 39, was attending an outdoor press event and captured footage of the Cessna falling from the sky.

-The 727 has suffered extensive damage to its right wing; the fuel tank in the wing is ruptured and a fire breaks out.
+The 727 has suffered extensive damage to its right wing; the strike ruptured the fuel tank in the wing and a fire breaks out.
 There’s also severe damage to the wing’s control surfaces, causing the plane to roll right.
 Captain McFeron alerts Lindbergh Tower that they’re going down as the crew struggles to gain control over the stricken aircraft.

 In the end, their efforts prove fruitless.